raspberrypilearning/hello-world-simplified/en/quiz1/question_1.md

  --- feedback ---

- Not quite, in Python `print` outputs messages to the screen, but something is missing in this example.
+ Not quite.
+In Python, `print()` outputs messages to the screen, but something is missing in this example.

  --- /feedback ---